-At St Michael's, Collective Worship is central to the life of school and is the main platform for exploring the school's vision.
+The foundation of St Michael's CE Primary School is deeply intertwined with the Church's commitment to serving the community and promoting education for all.
+Historically, our school was set up to provide education to children from all backgrounds, ensuring that every child had the opportunity to learn and thrive.
+As a result of this, Collective Worship at St Michael's is central to the life of school and is the main platform for exploring the school's vision and values.
+It is also integral to developing the spirituality of all members of the school community.
 It is well planned and of high quality so that the whole school community is engaged on a journey of discovery, exploring the teachings of Jesus and the Bible.
 For Christians in Church, worship is about honouring God and responding to the loving nature of God as revealed through the Trinity: Father, Son and Holy Spirit.
 A school is not a Church but is a collection of people who come from a variety of backgrounds for the purpose of education.
 Our school serves pupils, staff and parents from a variety of backgrounds and faiths.
 Therefore, Collective Worship in our school aims to be inspirational, invitational, and inclusive and will lead people to a threshold where they can witness worship and join in, if they wish.